dimyliki5042/dimyliki5042/README.md

 ===============================================================================================================================
 Developer
 ------------------
-He studied at college as a programmer technician.
-He was engaged in the development of 2D, 3D and VR games.
-I did some development work .NET of applications.
+I went to college as a software engineering technician.
+I have been developing 2D, 3D and VR games.
+I did some development work of .NET applications.
 I am currently actively studying the development of neural networks.

 * ✉️ You can contact me [dimyliki5042@gmail.com](mailto:dimyliki5042@gmail.com)
 * 🧠 Currently I am studying: Python, Data Science, AI development